-In the same game, Carmilla is referred to as "Dracula's plaything" by Alucard, and one of her victory lines implies that only Dracula can satisfy her.
+In Judgment, Carmilla is referred to as "Dracula's plaything" by Alucard, and one of her victory lines implies that only Dracula can satisfy her.
 (Poor Laura.)
 And yet she remains jealous of how Death is "always at Dracula's side".

-In Harmony of Dissonance, Dracula will use a different cry at the beginning of his boss battle if you engage him as Alucard.
+In Castlevania: Harmony of Despair, Dracula will use a different cry at the beginning of his boss battle if you engage him as Alucard.
 "Come, my son; let us embrace!"
 Because that isn't awkward or disturbing at all...

 In the radio drama "Nocturne of Recollection," there are serious ho yay vibes between Alucard and Lyudmil with lines like, Lyudmil: "Master Alucard, I will always be here, forever… somewhere close to your heart." and Lyudmil: "Once a year, the youths would make a garland with these flowers and present them to young girls to express their love."
 Alucard: "This wasn’t mentioned in Mother’s diary…" Lyudmil: "Since we are here, why not let me teach you how to make a garland."
 Alucard: "No need."
 Lyudmil: "I see…" There's also mild ho yay between Alexis and Cyril, and between Magnus and Lyudmil/Alucard but that's hardly a surprise considering Magnus is an incubus.

-It's an older phenomenon than that in the 'Vanias; Hugh and Nathan of Circle of the Moon are rivalslash-tastic - when your happily married straight male friend announces that Hugh has it bad for Nathan and the subtext is far too large for the Gameboy screen to contain, you know you are not simply seeing things.
+Hugh and Nathan of Castlevania: Circle of the Moon are rivalslash-tastic - when your happily married straight male friend announces that Hugh has it bad for Nathan and the subtext is far too large for the Gameboy screen to contain, you know you are not simply seeing things.
 Dracula is rather - something at Morris Baldwin, too.

 Cave Story has the infamous scene that implies an Optional Sexual Encounter between the player character and Chako, a female mimiga... somehow.
 In Curly Mode for WiiWare and Steam, where the player controls Curly Brace instead, the scene plays out exactly the same way.

-Even robots are not immune—Telly Vision from Chibi Robo seems awfully dedicated to Chibi, even vowing to "rebuild Chibi from [his] own parts" the first time Chibi faints from lack of energy.
+Telly Vision from Chibi-Robo seems awfully dedicated to Chibi, even vowing to "rebuild Chibi from [his] own parts" the first time Chibi faints from lack of energy.